>

 Project name: National Nutrition Services (NNS) Logistics Management System development background study, supply follow design, software solution framework and roll-out plan development, training and logistics budget plan

-Objectives: To improve nutrition status of women & children so that malnutrition is no longer a public health problem.
+Objectives: To improve the nutrition status of women & children to combat malnutrition as a public health problem.

 Client: National Nutrition Services (NNS), DGHS, MoHFW, Bangladesh